bast/wizard-rules/README.md

 ## Distributing and prediction

-- Person to the left of the giver predicts first and will start first
+- Person to the left of the dealer predicts first and will start first
-- Giver announces as last and will be the last to play in the first trick
+- Dealer announces as last and will be the last to play in the first trick
 - Number of prediction must not sum up to the number of cards (to avoid that everybody is correct)
 - ... except that the last person is always allowed to predict zero - this means that it is possible that everybody predicts correctly